Clean air for the Inner West

 Melbourne’s inner west suburbs and routes have been identified as a priority region for the rollout of this initiative.

-A further 36 electric buses will be introduced across metropolitan Melbourne by June 2025 as part of the Metropolitan Bus Franchise agreement with Kinetic.
+A further 36 electric buses have been introduced across metropolitan Melbourne as part of the Metropolitan Bus Franchise agreement with Kinetic.

 This includes five new electric buses running along 11 dedicated routes in the inner west from mid-2022.